Labor Unions

 Hopefully in ten years time, Indonesian will be more knowledgeable in terms of work discipline.

-9. Naga Says:
+9. Naga says:

 “Malay types do not understand economics.
 In bintan and batam, foreign investors closed plants because local government started local taxes which is too much.